Information for parents

 To the Families of Graduating Students:

 Union College will hold its 230th Commencement Exercises at the Roger Hull Plaza in front of Schaffer Library on Sunday, June 16, 2024.
 I am writing with information that I hope will assist you in planning for that weekend.
-Information regarding the Commencement weekend can be found at www.union.edu/commencement, where any updates will also be posted.
+Information regarding Commencement weekend also can be found at www.union.edu/commencement.

 On Saturday, June 15, please plan to attend the Baccalaureate Commemoration at 4:00 p.m. in Memorial Chapel.
-This is a ceremony that includes senior class speakers, a faculty speaker, and musical performances for the graduating seniors and their guests.
+This is a ceremony that includes senior class speakers, a faculty speaker, student performances, and an address from President Harris to graduating seniors.
 No tickets are required.

-After the Recessional, graduating seniors will go to Rugby Field, just west of the Nott Memorial.
-This will be an ideal opportunity for you to get close-up shots of students with their favorite faculty and staff members, family members, and friends.
+After the Recessional, graduating seniors will go to Rugby Field, just west of the Nott Memorial, to say their good-byes to faculty, staff, and classmates.
+Please meet your graduate there.
+This is an ideal opportunity for you to take photographs of students with family members, friends, and their favorite staff and faculty members.

 In case of light rain, the ceremony will still be held outdoors.
-Guests can remain outdoors in the Library Plaza, or they may watch the ceremony indoors at Taylor Music Center (Emerson Auditorium) or Olin Hall (Room 115).
+Guests can remain outdoors in the Library Plaza, or they may watch the ceremony indoors in Taylor Music Center (Emerson Auditorium), Olin Hall (Room 115), or O’Brien Hall (Room 117).

 For more information regarding the rain arrangements, please visit the Commencement website.
-On the morning of Commencement, check the commencement web page for exact information about weather and ceremony location.
+On the morning of Commencement, you may check this site for updated information regarding ceremony location.
 Please bring umbrellas and other rain gear in case we face inclement weather.

 A designated seating area will be available for persons with accessibility needs.
 Accessibility parking is available in the Lamont parking lot for those with an accessibility parking tag.
 If you don’t have a tag, you may drop guests off in the circle outside Old Chapel and a golf cart will take them to the seating area.
 No reservation is needed.

 Commencement at Union is a joyous occasion.
 We hope that the commencement ceremony is a memorable and pleasurable celebration for you.
+I’m sure you’ll enjoy the campus and the activities of the weekend.
 All of us here at Union look forward to your visit.

 Sincerely yours,